Patricia van der Vliet

-Patricia van der Vliet (born 14 July 1989) is a Dutch fashion model, who placed fourth in the fourth cycle of the reality television series Holland's Next Top Model.
+Patricia van der Vliet (born 14 July 1989) is a Dutch fashion model and real estate salesperson.
+She competed on the fourth cycle of the reality television series Holland's Next Top Model, where she came fourth.

 Biography

 Early life

 Van der Vliet was born in Zaandam, North Holland.
 Prior to auditioning for Holland's Next Top Model, she worked as a salesperson and a junior college student assistant.

 Holland's Next Top Model

 Van der Vliet competed against ten other contestants and came fourth in cycle 4 of Holland's Next Top Model.
 Just a day before the live finale of the fourth cycle, it was confirmed that van der Vliet would be a finalist, after being in the hospital, suffering from Crohn's disease.
 The Dutch viewers could vote for their favorite model during two weeks before the finale, but people were unsure if van der Vliet would be a finalist, so they did not vote for her.
 In the live show, van der Vliet was eliminated, due to having the fewest votes of the viewers among the other finalists.